JBA15/Data-Management-Lab-5/Lab 5.md

 ## Exercise 1

+In this first exercise, we are working on the Spotify top songs data set, referencing the top songs on Spotify from 2000 to 2019.

 ::: {.cell}

 :::

 ### Question 1

+By using the **distinct** function, we are able to compute the number of different songs, artists and musical genre that have been included in the data set.
+To take into account covers of the same song made by different artists (or simply songs sharing the same title), we included both the *artist* and the *song* variable.
+We obtain the following results:

 ::: {.cell}

 :::

 The data set contains 1926 songs.

 ::: {.cell}

 :::

 The data set contains 835 artists.

 ::: {.cell}

 :::

 The data set contains 59 genres.

 ### Question 2

+We want to compute the number of distinct artists per year.

 ::: {.cell}

 :::

 Here is the table:

+Table: Number of distinct artists, per year

 | Year| Number of distinct artists per year|
 |----:|-----------------------------------:|